HliasOuzounis/Ai-Guess-the-elo/README.md

 pip install torch tqdm python-chess git clone https://github.com/HliasOuzounis/Ai-Guess-the-elo
 ```
+or download the files from the release pahe,

 and run the `guess_the_elo.py` file with python
 ```
 python guess_the_elo.py [--engine engine-dir] [-c] pgn_file